Brett Barber is a responder to the responders.

 During the hottest of days and coldest of nights, Box 15 volunteers can be found assisting rescue personnel, automatically responding to all working fires in central Ohio when the heat index is above 95 or the temperature drops below 0 degrees.

 Since 2005, Box 15 has responded to more than 150 incidents throughout central Ohio, including fires, haz-mat situations, mass casualty incidents, aircraft crashes, criminal investigations and cave-ins.
-The locations vary, from as far west as Madison County east to Reynoldsburg.
+The locations vary, from as far west as Madison County to Galloway, west Columbus, Groveport and Reynoldsburg.

 To volunteer with Box 15, call (614) 585-9120 or go to www.box15.org.